1Bitlog-organization/BitDocs/docs/base/teleports.md

 <br>

-> Writed by Thorgathis, Qwertyliope, MurKa2009 \
+> Writed by Thorgathis, Qwertyliope, MurKa2009 <br>
 > Redacted by Thorgathis.